Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

-Chizumulu and Likoma Islands are some of the most hidden and well-preserved gems of the whole African continent.
-Set on the east side of Lake Malawi (Lake Nyasa), those unusual little paradise islands belong to the stunning country of Malawi, although technically sitting in Mozambican waters.
+Chizumulu and Likoma Islands are among the most hidden and well-preserved gems of the African continent.
+Set on the east side of Lake Malawi (Lake Nyasa), these unusual little paradise islands belong to the stunning country of Malawi, although they technically sit in Mozambican waters.

 Those waters are among the clearest you can find in a lake, anywhere in the world.
-Thriving with colorful fish, calm and friendly waters were to soak and let go of all the stress, while admiring the thousands of baobabs, standing out from the tall, yellow grass.
+Thriving with colorful fish and calm, friendly waters, it was to soak and let go of all the stress while admiring the thousands of baobabs, standing out against the tall, yellow grass.

 Visiting Malawi?
 Find out literally everything you need to know with our

-• Likoma Island runs on a generator – a plan to make it self-sufficient through solar is being carried away by a joint venture of Chinese and Malawian enterprises.
+Likoma Island runs on a generator; a plan to make it self-sufficient through solar power is being carried out by a joint venture of Chinese and Malawian enterprises.

-• Chizumulu lost most of its beaches due to a water level rise in Lake Malawi
+Chizumulu lost most of its beaches due to rising water levels in Lake Malawi.

-• The Cathedral of Saint Peter (1903) is the biggest church in Malawi – it’s been built to be a real-size replica of the Winchester Cathedral
+The Cathedral of Saint Peter (1903) is the biggest church in Malawi – it’s been built to be a real-size replica of Winchester Cathedral.

 Geography and landscape of Likoma Island

-Likoma’s landscape is pretty unique, something very different from what you would find either in Malawi or in Mozambique.
+Likoma’s landscape is pretty unique, unlike what you would find in either Malawi or Mozambique.

 Liokoma has several stunning beaches, made of thin golden sand and shaded by lovely mango trees.
 The rest of the shore is rocky, with plenty of colorful fish swimming around.